 These benefits can often be essential if the loved one was the primary earner for the family.
 The payouts tend to be significant in these cases in order to cover for the future lost earnings of the deceased.

-At Miller, Dawson, Sigal & Ward Injury Attorneys, we believe everyone deserves to have top-of-the-line legal counsel.
+The Thumbs Up Guys at Miller, Dawson, Sigal & Ward believe everyone deserves to have top-of-the-line legal counsel.
 Because of this belief, we offer free, no-obligation consultations to anyone who has suffered a workplace injury.

 Getting Help Is Easy